techcodedu/mediaqueryexercises/README.md

 }
 ```

-**Explanation**: By employing Flexbox on the `card-container`, its child elements (cards) will naturally line up in a row.
-The property `justify-content: space-between;` ensures that the cards distribute themselves evenly across the container, maximizing space between them.
+**Explanation**: Using Flexbox on the `card-container` naturally aligns its child cards in a row.
+The `justify-content: space-between;` maximizes space between each card.

 #### 4. **CSS Grid for Card Content**:
-Update the `.card` class in your CSS:
+Modify the `.card` class in your CSS:

 ```css
 .card {